-- Always use the correct provided hardware and use the appropriate sequence for tightening/torque, as per the instructions provided with the part or kit being assembled and/or installed (as listed in Table 1-2). - As a rule, never fully tighten A-325 type hardware (see Section 1.2) unless instructed to do so by the instructions.
-Once tightened, A-325 hardware cannot be loosened.
-If loosened, it must be replaced with new A-325 hardware. - The Mount should be assembled at ground level before beginning any hoisting with crane. - The Reflector & Back Structure should be assembled at ground level before beginning any hoisting with crane. - Always attach hoisting ropes in such a way that moving parts will not drop/rotate when lifted. - Applicable feed installation drawings will be provided with each feed system.
+- Always use the correct hardware provided and use the appropriate sequence for tightening/torque, as per the instructions provided with the part or kit being assembled and/or installed (as listed in Table 1.2). - As a rule, never fully tighten A-325 type hardware (see Section 1.2) unless instructed to do so by instructions.
+Once tightened, A-325 cannot be loosened.
+If loosened, it must be replaced with new A-325 hardware. - For ES65-2, assemble the Mount per the instructions up to Section 6.6 in Medium Modular Mount Installation Instructions Bulletin # 237151C then move on to the Reflector assembly before continuing on to Section 7.0 in Medium Modular Mount Installation Instructions Bulletin # 237151C. - For ES65PK-2, install the Mount per the instructions in Drawing Number 7588003. - The Mount should be assembled at ground level before beginning any hoisting with crane. - The Reflector & Back Structure should be assembled at ground level before beginning any hoisting with crane.